CMPUT301F15T09/Cloud9/README.md

-## Update (12/11)
+## Update (17/11)
-- Fixed search user bug (elastic search size limit)
-- Market is under implementation
-- Issue!

-## TODO
-- Starting offline behaviour (save/load file)
+- Working on offline behaviour / connection handler (save/load file)
-- Finishing search friends' inventories
-- Starting trade (planning for implementation)
+- Working on trade (planning for implementation)
+- Use cases need to be updated (numbering and extra requirements)
+- Class and UC diagram need to be updated
+- Demo part 4 should be updated
 - Finding a bug!
 - Keep updating bug under issue.